UWCubeSat/hs-2-book/README.md

 This book uses mdBook, a static-site-generator that converts markdown to html+css.

-Follow [mdBook's installation guide](https://rust-lang.github.io/mdBook/guide/installation) to serves the book locally.
+- Follow [mdBook's installation guide](https://rust-lang.github.io/mdBook/guide/installation) to install mdBook.
+- [Serve the book](https://rust-lang.github.io/mdBook/cli/serve) locally to see your edits in real-time.

 ### Benefits of mdBook